etalab/piaf/docs/tutorial.md

 # Tutorial
 ## Dataset

-Here we take an NER annotation task for science fictions to give you a brief tutorial on doccano.
+Here we take an NER annotation task for science fictions to give you a brief tutorial on piaf.

 Below is a JSON file containing lots of science fictions description with different languages.
 We need to annotate some entities like people name, book title, date and so on.